Where is CalArts located?

 CalArts does not require or guarantee housing for all new students.
-However, we do have several on-campus and off-campus housing options.
+However, we do have several on-campus housing options.
 Please visit Residential Life to learn more.

 When will I get my portfolio back?

 Only portfolios submitted with a self-addressed, pre-paid package will be mailed back to students.
 Portfolios are returned after May 1 through late August.
 If you would like to pick up your portfolio from the Admissions Office, we require three days prior notification.